michi-gato/libraryblorg/README.md

 # world wide web presence
-Testing this static Jekyll on GitHub Pages website to post things I'd like to contribute to the internet.
+Testing this static Jekyll on GitHub Pages website to post things I'd like to contribute to the internet about moi.